demmonico/kube-shell/README.md

 # Kube-shell

 This is a set of Bash scripts aimed in help to connect / manage Kubernetes cluster using prepared Docker image.
-Useful, when you already have pre-built Docker images (e.g. deployer image for CI/CD), which already have injected `kubeconfig` files and installed special software like `Helm`.
+Useful, when you already have pre-built Docker images (e.g. deployer image for CI/CD).
+Such deployer could already have injected `kubeconfig` files and/or installed special software like `Helm`.
-It can be stored at your container registry and pulled by CI/CD runner (e.g. GitLab runner).
+Usually it is stored at your container registry and is pulled by CI/CD runner (e.g. GitLab).
 See deployer's example at the (Others section)[#others]

-### Install
+## Install

 - download files or `git clone https://github.com/demmonico/kube-shell.git`
 - `cp config.example.yaml config.yaml`
 - put your clusters at the `config.yaml` (see [Configuration section](#configuration))
 - [optional] exec `./run.sh --alias <YOUR_ALIAS>` (suggested to use `ksh` as `<YOUR_ALIAS>`) for add to file `~/.bash_profile` the shortcut to runner
-- [optional, needed if do step 2] reload shell
+- [optional, needed if do previous step] reload shell

 <img src="docs/images/ksh-add-alias.gif" alt="KSH - Add alias" width=100%>

-### Configuration
+## Configuration

 To configure your kube-shell put inside `config.yaml`: